dive0/github-tutorial/README.md

 ---
 ## Workflow & Commands
-When making changes to your work, you should try to send those changes to GitHUb once you think it is a good place to commit.
+When making changes to your work, you should try to send those changes to GitHub once you think it is a good place to commit.
 This will save your work virtually in GitHub and you can check what changes were made to the work.
-You will not lose your work when it is saved in GitHub. your can always get your work back even if your computer stopped, and get a new one.
-To save your work to GitHUb, follow these steps:
+You will not lose your work when it is saved in GitHub.
+You can always get your work back even if your computer stopped, and have to get a new one.
+To save your work to GitHub, follow these steps:
-1. After your think your work is ready to be save, type `git add .` in your terminal to add all your changes to the staging area.
+1. After you think your work is ready to be saved, use `git status` to check that your file had been modified.
+This will be shown in red when you having added the modified file to the staging area.
+(You will use this command a lot to check what you did or your current status on your work.)
-2.
+2. Type `git add .` to add all your changes to the staging area.
+3. Use `git status` to check that your modified file is in the staging area.
+This time the word will change to the color green.
+4. Commit/snapshot the new changes using `git commit -m "your message"` (when committing, you need to add a message to tell you and/or others what that commit does.
+The message have to be in the present tense.
+Example: "Create a readme file")
+5. Use `git status` to check that you have committed your changes
+6. Now push your commit(s) with `git push`.
+When setting up your repository you already told the computer to _remember_ where to push your commits to, so you do not have to tell it where you want your commits to be push to.
+7. USe `git status` again to check that your commit have been pushed
+8. **Repeat** these steps when trying to push to GitHub again

 ---
 ## Rolling Back Changes